 Growing marijuana requires a special kind of human-plant relationship, because marijuana plants can’t easily tell you when they’re happy or sad.
 But you learn to read them, to understand when the environment, light and food you give them is optimized.

 Why grow?
 Because you create lush, green cannabis plants oozing with the freshest, strongest, sweetest cannabinoid and terpenoids resins that make you feel good in a way nothing else can.

 Another reason I keep growing marijuana is that the marijuana growing lifestyle helps me avoid things I dislike intensely, such as getting up early five days or more per week, putting on a uniform or other work clothes, commuting through teeth-grinding traffic to an office or other worksite, dealing with workplace politics, being trapped in the job all day, worrying about being fired, and all the other things that made the song “Take this job and shove it,” such a popular song.

-By growing cannabis and selling it, I’m doing my part to fight against corporatism, the creeping takeover of employment and the necessities of life by larger and larger corporations that view everything and everyone as commodities.
+By growing cannabis and selling it at reasonable prices and with a customized product grown to suit each client’s needs, I’m doing my part to fight against corporatism, the creeping takeover of employment and the necessities of life by larger and larger corporations that view everything and everyone as commodities.

 I provide better prices, better medicine, and more personalized service.
 I have saved the lives of customers by growing strains of cannabis specifically for their medical needs, and by discounting cannabis to zero dollars for customers in dire straits.